-- Additionally, if you choose to enable location services on your device, location data from your device will be used to make it easier for you to search for your GP practice within the app.
+Additionally, if you choose to enable location services on your device when onboarding, location data from your device will be used to make it easier for you to search for your GP practice within the app.
 If you choose not to share your location, you are able to enter your GP / address manually.

-We may receive information about you from third parties to facilitate provision of the Services.
-This may include information provided from your GP or other healthcare provider such as your name, NHS number and relevant contact details as well as sensitive information, for example prescription and appointment information.
-They provide such data to us to enable us to provide the services to you.
+We may receive information about you from your GP / healthcare provider to facilitate provision of relevant Services.
+This may include your name, NHS number and relevant contact details as well as sensitive information, for example prescription and appointment information.
+They are the controller of this data and we are a contracted processor; they provide us with such data to enable us to provide the services they specify to you.